Components of an Argument

 This section on making an argument was developed with the help of “Making Good Arguments” in The Craft of Research, by Wayne Booth, Gregory Colomb, and Joseph Williams, University of Chicago Press, 2003.

 For instance, the question gets things started off.
-The claim, or thesis, tells people what you consider a true way of describing a thing, situation, or phenomenon or what action you think should be taken.
-The reservations, alternatives, and objections that someone else brings up in your sources or that you imagine your readers logically might have allow you to demonstrate how your reasons and evidence (maybe) overcome that kind of thinking—and (you hope) your claim/thesis comes out stronger for having withstood that test.
+The claim, or thesis, tells people what you consider a true way of describing a thing, situation, relationships, or phenomenon or what action you think should be taken.
+The reservations, alternatives, and objections that someone else brings up in your sources (or that you imagine your readers logically might have) allow you to demonstrate how your reasons and evidence (maybe) overcome that kind of thinking—and (you hope) your claim/thesis comes out stronger for having withstood that test.

 Activity: Labeled Components